Robin-WZQ/AMDET/README.md

 		|-- log.txt
 ```

-The data structure here should be like:
+The data structure here would be like:

 ```
 |-- Data